conan-io/docs/examples/tools/autotools/llvm_clang.rst

 The Clang compiler in Windows can come from 2 different installations or distributions:

-- The LLVM/CLang compiler, that uses the MSVC runtime
+- The LLVM/Clang compiler, that uses the MSVC runtime
 - The Msys2 Clang compiler that uses the Msys2 runtime (libstdc++6.dll)

-This example explains the LLVM/Clang wiht the MSVC runtime.
+This example explains the LLVM/Clang with the MSVC runtime.
 This Clang distribution can in turn be used in three different ways:

 - Using the LLVM/Clang downloaded compiler (it still uses the MSVC runtime), via the GNU-like frontend ``clang``